turingschool/curriculum/source/projects/merchant.markdown

 should see that items to not get repeated, but the quantity is not yet going up when we add the same product twice.

+Empty your cart, and add a new item.
+Now it blows up because the item doesn't have a quantity at all.

 #### Incrementing Repeated Items

 If the finder is creating a new `OrderItem`, we want to set the quantity